 A client with a network connection obtains a license by leasing it from a NVIDIA License System service instance.
 The service instance serves the license to the client over the network from a pool of floating licenses obtained from the NVIDIA Licensing Portal.
-The license is returned to the service instance when the licensed client is shut down.
+The license is returned to the service instance when the licensed client no longer requires the license.